 History

 It all started with getting a technical grant from the National Parks Service, Rivers & Trails Conservation Assistance Program to create the Oakridge-Westfir Community Trails Plan in 2004.
 Public input through monthly meetings, surveys and open houses were vital in developing this plan.
 After finishing the Trails Plan in 2008, the group of hikers, bikers, runners and equestrians wanted to stay together to start implementing the Trails Plan.
-Meanwhile in 2008, the International Mountain Bicycling Association (IMBA) designated Oakridge as one of their first "Ride Centers" and has continued to assist in funding projects and continue to create partnerships between agencies and land managers.
+Meanwhile in 2008, the International Mountain Bicycling Association (IMBA) designated Oakridge as one of their first "Ride Centers" and has assisted in funding projects and partnerships between agencies and land managers.

 Mission